jostylr/event-when/eventwhen.md

 The idea is that we will encapsulate all handlers into a handler object.
 When a function or something else is passed into .on and the others, it will be converted into a handler object and that object gets returned.
 If a handler object is passed in, then it gets attached.

-This is a constructor and it should return `this` if it is creating or the value if it is already an instance and no data/myth is being added.
-If there is one of those things, then the handler gets wrapped in another handler.
+This is a constructor and it should return `this`.
+Whatever value is passed in will get wrapped in a handler.

 A handler can have values for data and myth.